Q.1. Which type of compounds can be formed by carbon? [CBSE 2018]

 Sodium ethoxide is the main product formed.

 Ans.
-When complete oxidation of fuel takes place with release of high amount of heat and light, it is called combustion reaction.
+When complete oxidation of fuel takes place with the release of high amount of heat and light, it is called combustion reaction.
 It is highly exothermic and generally accompanied by evolution of heat and light.

 Examples - Burning of coal